Equations : Reminder

 system of equations.

-There are methods and formulas for solving certain types of equations such as first degree equations (linear equation),
+methods and formulas for solving certain types of equations such as first degree equations (linear equation),

 second degree equations (quadratic equation), or product equations.